-The Board recommends that you vote your shares of common stock "FOR" each director nominee in Proposal 1 and "FOR" Proposal 2 and Proposal 3.
+The Board recommends that you vote your shares "FOR" each director nominee in Proposal 1 and "FOR" Proposals 2 and 3.

 What If Another Matter Is Properly Brought before the Annual Meeting?

 As of the date of filing this Proxy Statement, the Board knows of no other matters that will be presented for consideration at the Annual Meeting.
 If any other matters are properly brought before the Annual Meeting, it is the intention of the persons named as proxies in the proxy card to vote on such matters in accordance with their best judgment.